Margly app for Shopify#

-How the connection will work (after add-on release)#
+How the connection works#

-2. Approve permissions (second Install click)
+Approve permissions (second Install click)

 Shopify redirects you to your administration and shows a confirmation screen where you'll see the exact list of data Margly is requesting access to + a link to the privacy policy.
 Margly requests read-only permissions only:

-• Read orders (regular ones and drafts + line items from marketplace)
+- Read orders (regular ones and drafts + line items from marketplace)

-• Read products + inventory
+- Read products + inventory

-• Read customers
+- Read customers

 After review click Install a second time to confirm.
 Margly doesn't write to your e-shop — no write permissions are requested.

-3. Margly automatically creates an account
+Margly automatically creates an account

 After approval Margly:

-• Creates an account for you (if you didn't already have one) with your Shopify email as the login
+- Creates an account for you (if you didn't already have one) with your Shopify email as the login

-• Starts a 14-day free trial at the Business level
+- Starts a 14-day free trial at the Business level

-• Automatically detects your primary currency from the e-shop and sets it in Margly
+- Automatically detects your primary currency from the e-shop and sets it in Margly

-• Starts pulling historical data
+- Starts pulling historical data

 You'll see the first overviews in the order of minutes to dozens of minutes depending on the catalog size and number of orders.